Gone in 60 Seconds (2000 film): Production

 An original "Eleanor" car in 2010.
 They were created by hot rod designer Chip Foose, who based his design on the sketches drawn by illustrator Steve Stanford.
 Of the 12 made, five were destroyed during the film's production.

 In 1995, Denice Shakarian Halicki entered into a license contract to produce the remake with Disney and Jerry Bruckheimer.
-Filming began on May 24, 1999, with Halicki as executive producer.
 The film was originally slated to be released under Disney's Hollywood Pictures label, until it was transferred to Touchstone Pictures during production.
+Nicolas Cage dropped out of The Perfect Storm in favor of the film.

 The film's trailer was narrated by Melissa Disney.
 The film is widely credited as one of the first major movies to employ a female trailer voice.

 Eleanor hero car

-The "Eleanor" name is given to the film's featured car; now a Dupont Pepper Grey 1967 Ford Mustang fastback, depicted as a Shelby GT500, with a customized body kit designed by Steve Stanford and created by Chip Foose.
+The "Eleanor" name was given to the film's featured car; a Dupont Pepper Grey 1967 Ford Mustang fastback, depicted as a Shelby GT500, with a customized body kit designed by Steve Stanford and created by Chip Foose.

 Depending on the source, either eleven or twelve cars were built by Cinema Vehicle Services for the film (not including CVS's creation of one additional Eleanor clone—with a Ford 428—for producer Bruckheimer).
 Nine were shells, and three were built as fully functional vehicles.
 Seven were reported to have "survived the filming [and] made it back to Cinema Vehicle Services" according to research by Mustangandfords.com.

+Filming

+Filming began on May 24, 1999, with Halicki as executive producer.
+According to shooting location guide Hollywood Escapes, "the garage where Will Patton tracks down retired car thief Nicolas Cage for one last job" was shot on North Edwards Street in Independence, California.

+Music

 Soundtrack

 A soundtrack containing a blend of rock, electronic, and hip-hop music was released on June 6, 2000, by the Island Def Jam Music Group.
 It peaked at no. 69 on the Billboard 200.

 An album containing only Trevor Rabin's instrumental music for the film was also released in 2000 (subtitled "Original Motion Picture Score").

-Shooting locations

-According to shooting location guide Hollywood Escapes, "the garage where Will Patton tracks down retired car thief Nicolas Cage for one last job" was shot on North Edwards Street in Independence, California.

 Release

+Theatrical

+Gone in 60 Seconds was released by Buena Vista Pictures under its Touchstone Pictures label on June 9, 2000.

+Home media

+The film was released on DVD and VHS on December 5, 2000.
+An Unrated Director's Cut version premiered on DVD on June 7, 2005.

+Reception

 Box office

-Gone in 60 Seconds premiered on June 9, 2000.
-In its opening weekend, the film grossed $25.3 million from 3,006 US theaters, ranking number one at the box office, beating Mission: Impossible 2.
-By the end of the film's theatrical run, it had grossed $101.6 million domestically and $135.6 million internationally, comprising a total gross revenue for the film of $237.2 million worldwide.
+Gone in 60 Seconds grossed over $25,336,048 on its opening weekend in 3,006 US theaters, ranking #1 at the box office and dethroning previous holdover Mission: Impossible 2.
+On its second week, the film dropped 41.2% to #2 behind Shaft with $14,896,031.
+By the end of its theatrical run, Gone in 60 Seconds had grossed $101,648,571 domestically and $135,553,728 internationally, comprising a total gross revenue for the film of $237,202,299 worldwide.

 Due to its high production and marketing costs, it is estimated the film lost the studio about $90 million, although due to Hollywood accounting, Disney wrote it down as a $212 million loss.